How to apply for a Current Year Income assessment

 1 If you haven’t already, provide us with the details we’ve asked for in your student finance account.
 We still need this information so we can see the 15% difference in your household income.

-2 Download the Current Year Income form at GOV.UK and send it to:
+2 Download the Current Year Income form and send it to:

 Student Finance England